altumguides/altumguides.github.io/index.md

  5. For the following fields, set them as follows:
 ```
-Firstname: your first name
+Firstname: Your first name
-Lastname: your last name
+Lastname: Your last name
 Login: This field is automatically generated
-E-mail: the email address that will receive notifications about your time off requests
+E-mail: The email address that will receive notifications about your time off requests
 Role: user
 Contract: Normal
 Entity: Altumview.